PeterBengtson/Ooloi-docs/ADRs/0006-SMuFL.md

 3. Multiple Font Standards Support:
    - Considered but deemed unnecessarily complex and potentially inconsistent.

+## Related Decisions

+- [ADR-0005: JavaFX and Skija](0005-JavaFX-and-Skija.md) - Frontend rendering framework that will display SMuFL symbols
+- [ADR-0003: Plugins](0003-Plugins.md) - Plugin system that may extend SMuFL-based notation with specialized symbols

 ## Notes

 - Regularly review and update to the latest SMuFL specification as it evolves.